hashicorp/terraform-provider-kubernetes/website/docs/r/pod.html.markdown

 * `seccomp_profile` - The seccomp options to use by the containers in this pod.
 Note that this field cannot be set when spec.os.name is windows.
 * `se_linux_options` - (Optional) The SELinux context to be applied to the container.
 If unspecified, the container runtime will allocate a random SELinux context for each container.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
 * `sysctl` - (Optional) holds a list of namespaced sysctls used for the pod. see [Sysctl](#sysctl) block.
 See [official docs](https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/) for more details.
+* `fs_group_change_policy` - Defines behavior of changing ownership and permission of the volume before being exposed inside Pod.
+This field will only apply to volume types which support fsGroup based ownership(and permissions).
+It will have no effect on ephemeral volume types such as: secret, configmaps and emptydir.
+Valid values are "OnRootMismatch" and "Always".
+If not specified, "Always" is used.
+Note that this field cannot be set when spec.os.name is windows.

 ##### Sysctl